EBZebra/docs/edge/source/guide/ShortcutCreator.md

 # Enterprise Browser Shortcut Creator Utility for Windows

 ## Shortcut Creator Utility
 Shortcut Creator is a Windows utility that quickly creates shortcuts for Enterprise Browser apps for Android and Windows Mobile/CE and can deploy them directly to devices.
 From a single screen, the tool can create and deploy multiple shortcuts, each with a unique name, startpage URL and Config.xml file, if desired.
 For Android, each shortcut also can have a unique icon.
-Shortcuts for different platforms can be created at one time and easily deployed en masse to their respective platforms using a Mobile Device Management system (MDM).
+Shortcuts for different platforms can be created at one time and easily deployed en masse to their respective platforms using a Mobile Device Management (MDM) system.

 Shortcut Creator is included with Zebra Enterprise Browser 1.3.

-**This guide assumes that an Enterprise Browser app exists on the device**.
-If that's not the case, please follow instructions for [installing Enterprise Browser](../guide-setup) first, then return here.
+>**This tool relies on settings in the Config.xml**, a device-resident file that controls all runtime settings for Enterprise Browser.
 For help editing Config.xml files, please refer to the [Config Editor utility guide](../guide/ConfigEditor) and the [Config.xml Reference](../guide/configreference).

 ### QUICK STEPS
-1. Use these instructions after [installing Enterprise Browser](../guide-setup).
+1. Use these instructions only after [installing Enterprise Browser](../guide-setup).
 2. Open Shortcut Creator and **select a platform** (Android or Windows Mobile/CE).
 3. **Select Default or Custom** Config.xml (if Custom, navigate to the file).
 4. **Enter a name** for the shortcut.